apushkarev/Krpano-Markup-Language/README.md

 1. Clone or download this repo to some location;
 2. Find `dist` folder in package and open it's contents;
-3. Open Sublime Text, run Preferences –> Browse Packages...;
+3. Open Sublime Text, run Preferences –> Browse Packages... on Windows or Sublime Text -> Preferences -> Browse Packages on Mac;
 4. Navigate to User folder;
 5. Copy contents of `dist` folder into opened User folder;
 6. Select Preferences - Color Scheme - User and then one of two themes: Monokai Extended or May Thunderstorm.